 You can also set automatic backups so that you don't have to do the process manually.
 Many site builders and web hosts offer built-in site backups, so make sure that you pick the platform that allows you to do that.

 Fraud can also happen from human error.
-Your customer support representative might accidentally reveal an account number on social media or a live support chat.
+Your customer support representative might accidentally reveal an account number on social media or a live support chat, no matter what communication platform you have integrated.

 They might also provide login or password details to someone who claims they own the account over the phone.